romgrk/barbar.nvim/README.md

 ![click](./static/click.gif)

 Left-click to go, middle-click or close button to close.
+Don't forget to `set mouse+=a`.

 ##### Unique names when filenames match